bekk/bekk-christmas/post/opensource/post-apocalyptic-open-source.md

 > At this time, the total number of samples held at the vault was 967,216,[21] representing over 13,000 years of agricultural history.[22]

 An impressive feat and the deposits keep coming.
-Deposits are also coming in other shapes, such as open source code...
+Deposits are also soon coming in other forms, such as open source code...

 ## Introducing the Artic Code Vault